nexbit/aurelia-authentication-docs/README.md

 ## Important note

-`jspm i aurelia-authentication` or (for webpack) `npm i aurelia-authentication`.
+The package name has changed (to make life easier).
+For installation, use `jspm i aurelia-authentication` or (for webpack) `npm i aurelia-authentication`.
 Make sure you update all references to `spoonx/aurelia-authentication` and `spoonx/aurelia-api` and remove the `spoonx/` prefix (don't forget your config.js, package.json, imports and bundles).

 ## What is aurelia-authentication?